 If you are a faculty member teaching a writing-intensive course, you can apply for a course-embedded tutor.
 An embedded tutor is dedicated for three hours per week to supporting you and your students in one of your courses.

-To inform your students about the Writing Center and the services that we offer, please use our syllabus statement on your course syllabi and within your Canvas course.
+To inform your students about the Writing Center and the services that we offer, please use our syllabus statement on your course syllabi.
+We have also created two Canvas modules that you can embed in your course--one for graduate students and one for undergraduates.

 From handouts to videos, we offer numerous free resources--created by our expert writing tutors--that you can use in the classroom.